eiffelhub/json/README.md

 ```
 Version Date            Description
 ------- ----            -----------
+0.9.0  2018-09-19	Added basic serialization
+					Updated the serialization example to demonstrate the use of custom (de)serializers.
+					Added JSON_VALUE.chained_item (a_key): JSON_VALUE to be able to access
+					  `json@"person"@"address"@"city"` and return associated JSON value if any,
+					   otherwise JSON_NULL.

 0.8.0  2018-09-13	Ensure the `JSON_STRING`.item is really UTF-8 encoded (even for characters between 128 and 255)!
 					Properly encode null character as \u0000 .
 					Unescape escaped unicode in unescape_to_string_8 when it represents a valid `CHARACTER_8` value.